Morgan, Utah

 Morgan is a city in the U.S. state of Utah and the county seat of Morgan County.
 It is part of the Ogden-Clearfield metropolitan area.
 It is named after Jedediah Morgan Grant, a leader in the Church of Jesus Christ of Latter-day Saints who served as an apostle and as a member of the LDS First Presidency under Brigham Young in the mid-1850s.
-As of the 2010 census, the city population was 3,687 people and estimated at 4,260 in 2018.
-Morgan is also a location where some of the movie Troll 2 was filmed in 1989.
+As of the 2020 census, the city population was 4,071 people.